-The CRS team comprises two partners, one director, two senior managers, one manager and one senior associate.
+The CRS team comprises one partner, two directors, one senior manager, one manager and one assistant manager.
 CRS works closely with engagement teams on significant accounting issues to arrive at solutions that are acceptable under the financial reporting framework.
 If opinions are unresolved, a technical panel discussion will be organised.

-PwC Thailand is supported by specialists from our Global CRS Group for cross-border engagements and multinational clients.
+PwC Cambodia is supported by specialists from our Global CRS Group for cross-border engagements and multinational clients.